 Stir-Fry Arbi (Taro Root)

 Arbi is stir-fry and mildly spiced with light crunch makes a great side dish or also can be served as an appetizer.
-Aroma of carom seeds (ajwain) makes this dish very inviting.
+Aroma of carom seeds (ajwain) makes this dish a very inviting snack.

 Method